AmrMohamed226/AmrMohamed266-s_Portfolio/README.md

 # [3.NLP and Machine Translation Systems:](https://github.com/AmrMohamed226/NLP-and-Machine-Translation-systems)
 - Used European Parliament proceedings corpus of parallel text to apply different Natural Language Processing (NLP) Techniques such as N-gram models.

-- Implemented IBM model-1 for Statistical Machine Translation was coded to calculate word allignment probabilities between from English to French Language corpuses.
+- Implemented IBM model-1 for Statistical Machine Translation to calculate word allignment probabilities between from English to French Language corpuses.

 - Implemented a decoding technique to decode the text back from French to English.